 On average, most students spend 8-12 hours per week working on course assignments for a 3 credit course, and this course has been designed to adhere to that standard.
 Your workload may be more or less depending on your prior experience with online platforms and prior expertise/experience.
 The workload may vary significantly from week to week as the nature of the course content changes.
 Note that the course is a little heavier in the first Module than in later modules.

-The weekly deadlines are generally on the same day of the week, which should help you develop a consistent schedule.
 It is critical that you do not wait until the last minute to do the coursework - not only will this negatively impact your grade, it will negatively impact your learning.
 Deadlines are firm, but I realize that life sometimes gets in the way, so will be as reasonable as possible if truly extenuating circumstances arise.
 These will be addressed on a case-by-case basis and may require documentation.